 What Is the State Tree of California?
-How Was It Decided?
+History, State Symbols & FAQ

 Every state has numerous state symbols that symbolize the state’s unique culture, history, and geography.
 The official state tree of Florida is the mangrove tree, while California adopted the mighty redwood as their state tree.
 Let’s find out how it was chosen, why it’s important, and some other interesting info about the Golden State’s other symbols.